Captis

 Through carbon capture, “Captis” enables each of us to contribute to building the world we want to share with the next generation of uncompromising change-makers, free-spirits and creative minds.

 The Chaptis design was first guided by our research into a material called biochar.
 Biochar is made through a thermal process called pyrolysis the heating of biomass in a zero-oxygen environment.
 It results in a negative emissions technology that locks carbon in a stable form permanently.
+At the material end of life, it can be returned to the soil while supplying long-term benefits to the soil and preventing the organic carbon from re-entering the atmosphere.
+Biochar is also non-sense stream dependent as it can be made from any bio-mass source and has a natural longevity as the natural source is already in a degraded state.

 “ Biochar can produce 2.2 – 4.4 gigatons of carbon dioxide emissions reductions by 2050.
 This analysis draws on total life-cycle assessments of the many ways biochar prevents and sequesters greenhouse gases, while assuming the nascent biochar industry is limited by the availability of global biomass feedstocks. ”